stijn-dejongh/lovecraft_public_domain/raw_converts/hy.md

 my soul such a seal of fright as may never in life be removed; not that which drew the shrieks and excited the convulsions which caused lodgers and police to break down the door.
-It was not what I   heard,   but what I   saw;   for in that dark, locked, shuttered, and curtained room there appeared from the black northeast corner a shaft of horrible red-gold light&mdash;a shaft which bore with it no glow to disperse the darkness, but which streamed only upon the recumbent head of the troubled sleeper, bringing out in hideous duplication the luminous and strangely youthful memory-face as I had known it in dreams of abysmal space and unshackled time,
+It was not what I   heard,   but what I   saw;   for in that dark, locked, shuttered, and curtained room there appeared from the black northeast corner a shaft of horrible red-gold light--a shaft which bore with it no glow to disperse the darkness, but which streamed only upon the recumbent head of the troubled sleeper, bringing out in hideous duplication the luminous and strangely youthful memory-face as I had known it in dreams of abysmal space and unshackled time,